DraconInteractive/Dracon.Backend.CoreServer/README_AUTH.md

 - Configure a firewall rule to allow your development machine or hosting environment.
 - In the database, no manual schema setup required.
 On startup, the app ensures table dbo.Users exists.

-Table schema created automatically:
+Table schema created automatically (new installs only):
 CREATE TABLE dbo.Users (
-  Id UNIQUEIDENTIFIER NOT NULL PRIMARY KEY DEFAULT NEWID(), Email NVARCHAR(256) NOT NULL UNIQUE,
+  Id UNIQUEIDENTIFIER NOT NULL PRIMARY KEY DEFAULT NEWID(), DisplayName NVARCHAR(256) NOT NULL,
-  DisplayName NVARCHAR(256) NULL,
+  Email NVARCHAR(256) NULL,
   PasswordHash VARBINARY(512) NOT NULL,
   PasswordSalt VARBINARY(128) NOT NULL,
   CreatedAt DATETIME2 NOT NULL DEFAULT SYSUTCDATETIME() );
+CREATE UNIQUE INDEX IX_Users_DisplayName ON dbo.Users(DisplayName);

 4) Security Notes
 - Replace Jwt:Key with a long, random secret (at least 32 bytes).
 Do NOT commit real keys.